joejag/are-we-really-engineers-slides/notes/overview.md

  * harness the power of metaphors to persuade and inform
  * They make the complex simple and the controversial palatable.

-## Metaphor teaches.
-Metaphor gives us assistance.
+## Metaphor educates.
 Metaphor Influences.
- * Educate (greenhouse effect),
+ * Teach (greenhouse effect) any product/service can draw upon metaphor,
- * Assist (one tech to another, nodes instead of web pages).
+ * Assist (transition from one tech to another, web pages from print media, files & folders).
- * (Less obvious) Influence (prudentail rock in logo)
+ * (Less obvious) Influence .If your product is unlike other, perhaps abstract, then make it tangible. (prudentail rock in logo shows security 'let us be yur rock').

 ## Metaphor constrains.
- * In a domain with a central metaphor in it's name.
-That can constrain our thinking to thinking we must be like the other forms of it.
-For examples... engineering....
+ * While it helps educate and understand, it also prompts us for points to think for analogies.
+ * With a central metaphor added to a discpline like 'engineering' we search first and contrain ourselves to searching for explations and inspiriation from the metaphor of that domain.
- * But how did we ever get to applying the engineering metaphor
+ * That got me thinking.
+Hod did we even get around to applying the engineering metaphor?

 Engineering History
 ===================

 ## Cast your mind back to 1968
- * British Prime Minister Harold Wilson endorses the 'I'm Backing Britain' campaign for working an additional half hour each day without pay
- * Apple records is founded by The Beatles
  * Apollo 8 sees the far side of the moon.
- * MLK is shot dead (master of metaphor)
+ * When you said 'Apple' people thought of Apple records
+ * C hasn't been invented.
+ALGOL and COBOL are the dominant languages with mathmaticians doing the bulk of the programming work.
+ * Operating Systems were written in machine language.
+It was 4 years before Unix was written in C.
+ * We are in the Software crisis (over budget, time, inefficient, low quality, did not meet requirements, difficult to maintain, never delivered)

-## 1968, Garmisch, practitioners, acadademics (very reasonable) gather for the first conference on "Software Engineering", an offshoot from the NATO Computer Science group.
+## 1968, Garmisch, NATO
+ * practitioners, acadademics (very reasonable) gather for the first conference on "Software Engineering", an offshoot from the NATO Computer Science group.
- * Software crisis (over budget, time, inefficient, low quality, did not meet requirements, difficult to maintain, never delivered)
- * Widespread concern at the growing number of software types to hardware types.
-Lack of pride.
+ * Disaapointment at the growing ranks of software devs in comparison with hardware.
- * Their estimates were sometimes over 30% out.
+ * Their estimates were poor.
 Pointed as a lack of a theoretical basis.

 ## Wright Brothers quote
 "We build systems like the Wright brothers built airplanes — build the whole thing, push it off the cliff, let it crash, and start over again."